colorizer/100-days-of-code/r1-log.md

 ### Day 23

 Finally solved the hausdorff dimension problem.
 Had been a thrilling ride through user defined data types, allocatables, valgrind (for memory leaks) and also a need understanding how things scale!

+### Day 24

+Today, I covered the best practices section. - Error handling, documentation(MkDocs, Doxygen, ford), command line arguments and interacting with system variables ...
+Also started with binary tree (read about it).